zz85/profile-bee/README.md

 - Basic Kernel and tracepoint probing
 - Group by CPUs
 - Profile target PIDs, CPU id, or itself
+- d3 flamegraph JSON and/or HTML output
+- Integrated web server (using warp)

 ### Limitations
 - Linux only